BCSharp/PSCondaEnvs/README.md

 # PSCondaEnvs

 Implementation of Conda's activate/deactivate functions in PowerShell.
-Works with Anaconda 4.1 and newer.
 Works on Windows, macOS, Linux.
 Works with PowerShell 2.0 and up.
+Works with Conda from 4.1 up to 4.5.
+[Conda 4.6 introduced native support for PowerShell](https://www.anaconda.com/blog/developer-blog/conda-4-6-release/).
+If you have Conda 4.6.0 or higher, run `conda init --help` for more info.

 ## Quick Install